codedbydimpal/Medstract/README.md

-# 🧠 MedAbstract - Medical Abstract Segmentation with DeBERTa v3
+# 🧠 Medstract - Medical Abstract Segmentation with DeBERTa v3

 Segment and classify sentences from medical research abstracts to improve readability and enable skimmable abstracts using state-of-the-art NLP techniques.